mlabs-haskell/cardano-open-oracle-protocol/README.md

 allow-import-from-derivation = true
 ```

-Optionally, to improve build speed, it is possible to set up a binary caches
+Optionally, to improve build speed, it is possible to set up binary caches
 maintained by IOHK and Plutonomicon by setting additional configuration entries:

 ```yaml